London Marathon Training Plan: Beginners to Advanced!

 Prepare to be uncomfortable!

 We know, it doesn’t sound fun.
 And, you’re right.
-The pain is the worst part to marathon training, but it can be minimised with consistent stretching, foam rolling and mindfulness.
+The pain is the worst part of marathon training, but it can be minimised with consistent stretching, foam rolling and mindfulness.

 The 7 most common running injuries include: